Course Enrollment Now Open to Counties

 - Using the enrollment form, counties may designate staff members who should be given elevated permissions on the training platform, allowing them to add and remove users, view completion reports, and provide login assistance to users through password resets and the resending of login emails.

 - Counties that complete enrollment by July 31 will have the ability to continue adding and removing county staff members to the training course up until enrollment opens for the 2023-2024 cycle of training.

 Who needs to complete a certified course?

 The law applies to the following who have access to a local government computer system or database and use a computer to perform at least 25 percent of their duties:

 HB 1118 requires counties that apply for grants outlined in Government Code Chapter 772 on or after Sept.
 1, 2021, to submit with the grant application a written certification of the county’s compliance with the annual cybersecurity training.

 Counties that apply for and receive a grant outlined in this chapter on or after Sept.
-1, 2021, but have not complied with the cybersecurity training requirement will have to repay the grant amount back to the state.
-Additionally, the county will be ineligible for another grant until the second anniversary of the date the local government is determined ineligible.
+1, 2021, but have not complied with the cybersecurity training requirement may be required to repay the grant to the state and may be considered ineligible for other grants.

 Questions?
 Contact TAC's Cybersecurity Training Support Team at SecurityTraining@county.org or (800) 456-5974.